nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 2. To activate a certificate, select an inactive certificate from the table and click **Activate**.
 To deactivate a certificate, select an active certificate from the table and click **Disable**.

-<div id="55-configuring-and-registering-an-authentication-key-and-certificate" class="anchor"></div>
-## 5.5 Configuring and Registering an Authentication key and Certificate
+### 5.5 Configuring and Registering an Authentication key and Certificate

 A Security server can have multiple authentication keys and certificates (e.g., during authentication key change).